rafal-szypulka/CSMO_GRAFANA/perl.md

 **Configure perl script to start with the system**

 Centos 7 uses `systemd` to initialize operating system components that must be started after Linux kernel is booted.
 Configure `systemd` to start grafana_collect.pl as a daemon together with the Operating System.

-1\.
-Copy service definition [grafana_collect.service](scripts/grafana_collect.service) to /etc/systemd/system directory.
+1. Copy service definition [grafana_collect.service](scripts/grafana_collect.service) to /etc/systemd/system directory.
 Note that provided service definition assumes that perl script is located in `/case` directory.
 Edit `grafana_collect.service` if you want to change script location or listening port (it uses port 3001 by default).

-2\.
-Enable new service to start with the system.
+2. Enable new service to start with the system.

 	systemctl enable grafana_collect

-3\.
-Start the `grafana_collect` service.
+3. Start the `grafana_collect` service.

 	systemctl start grafana_collect

-4\.
-Verify that script started correctly.
+4. Verify that the script started correctly.

 	systemctl status grafana_collect